Looking for a one-on-one Harvest vs Toggl comparison?

 What is Harvest?

-Harvest is a cloud-based time tracking software suitable for businesses of all sizes.
+Harvest is a cloud-based time tracking and employee monitoring software suitable for businesses of all sizes.
 The app is suitable for both freelancers and salaried employees alike.

 This time tracking solution provides invoicing, timesheet, and various project and team management features to help you monitor everything under one roof.

 - Track time or fill timesheets manually with one-click.